UXSoc/uxsoc-apps-cms/src/pages/index.md

           **delightful**.

-          This VP is the **chief technological officer** that manages all the software engineering projects.
-He or she works hand in hand with the designers and ensures that the projects are moving forward as planned.
+          The VP is the **chief technological officer** that manages all the software engineering projects.
+They work hand in hand with the designers and ensures that the projects are moving forward as planned.
-          This VP is also in charge of **developing and honing the programming skills of his/her developers**.
+          The VP is also in charge of **developing and honing the programming skills of their developers**.

           It’s recommended that the VP for Engineering should have an **in-depth